 Like the referee in football, Bill will call the fouls when our government is making mistakes.
 There are two things Bill believes will make the state government more honest.
 First, Bill favors term limits for Delegates and Senators in order to keep our elected officials more accountable.
 Second, Bill supports the idea of a non-partisan redistricting commission to do away with the gerrymandering agenda bias to which party is in power.
 Our elected officials should represent solid communities, not lines on a map.

 In order to get the Counties of Henrico and Chesterfield and the City of Richmond working together, we must promote regional cooperation for the betterment of transportation of residents and visitors alike.
-Bill will work closely with the Richmond Metropolitan Transportation Authority (RMTA, formerly the RMA) into an elected body of officials from all three jurisdictions.
-The new RMTA would be charged with regulating tax revenue allocated to the RMTA from all three jurisdictions, money they would normally allocated just for roads.
-This would in turn be used to fund road, but also a regional transportation network by expanding upon ideas like Bus Rapid Transit.
-This would insure that the entire region has good public transportation, which would bring us more jobs and better our economy!
+Bill will work closely with the Richmond Metropolitan Transportation Authority (RMTA, formerly the RMA) and the Greater Richmond Transit Company (GRTC) to expand upon regional transportation network ideas like Bus Rapid Transit and Light Rail.
+Connecting the entire region with a good public transportation system would bring us more jobs and better our economy!

 Through regional cooperation, Bill believes our area schools should work together in investing in a Workforce Development Fund to increase funding for our local community colleges.
 The Richmond region should compete with other regions for jobs, not our individual localities.

 For our children to be ready for college and the workforce, Bill believes technology and textbooks should be funded by the state by way of funds generated by the Virginia Lottery, just as they were intended to do in the past.
 Schools shouldn’t be funded based on how well they do on the failed SOL testing program.